-Figure 15: Locating apples with dynamic appearance.
+Fig. 15 Locating apples with dynamic appearance.
 We are looking for apples in the test image.
 According to our model, small apples should appear green (unripe) and large apples reddish.
 This change in appearance, depending on the geometric state, can be encoded by a Wasserstein mode that extends to the feature cost function.
-Consequently, the small green and the large red apple are detected, while the 'implausible' large green and small red apple are discarded.
+Consequently, the small green and the large red apple are detected, while the 'implausible' large green and small red apple are discarded (Color figure online)

-Figure 16: Segmenting and matching on point clouds.
+Fig. 16 Segmenting and matching on point clouds.
 Left: the template, a schematic 'gate'.
 Right: the original shape is subjected to perspective transformations (foreshortening, rotation, scale), noise and additional, noisy observations are added.
 With branch and bound the original shape is detected.
-This could be applied to matching sparse interest points on images.
+This could be applied to matching sparse interest points on images (Color figure online)